My Tasmanian perfume glossary

 Tincture

 A tincture is an infusion of plant material in alcohol.
-It is a less concentrated way of capturing aroma compared to essential oils.
-It in an excellent method for experimenting with small amounts of botanical material.
+It is a less concentrated way of capturing aroma, compared to essential oils.
+It is an excellent method for experimenting with small amounts of botanical material.
+I use a tincture of Correa alba in my perfume Alba

 Volatile